 Prior to her time at LMU, Peggy spent eight years at NYU’s Tisch School of the Arts Graduate Film Program as Head of Studies for producing.

-Peggy resides in New York City and is immensely grateful on a daily basis for all the people who continue to support Trevor and the lifesaving work we do.
+Peggy is immensely grateful for all of the people who continue to support Trevor’s work and all the lives they have helped save.